Why second night syndrome happens

 Which part of that sounds comforting?

+It is common for there to be a lot of sleeping during the first 24 hours of life.
 It makes sense.
-You often have a lot of visitors the first day.
+You often have a lot of visitors on the first day.
 The baby is being passed around and held.

 There is lots of stimulation.
 A lot of stimulation often causes a newborn baby to shut down.
 (When you see a sleeping baby in a noisy restaurant, that’s what you’re seeing, a baby who has shut down.